-Does your workplace look like a holiday fair, with people from different backgrounds, religions, skin color and even different languages and or dialects are spoken?
-Then you certainly work in a place where cultural diversity is a way off being.
+Does your workplace look like a holiday fair with people from different backgrounds, religions, and skin colors and even different languages and/or dialects are spoken?
+If yes, then you certainly work in a place where cultural diversity is a way of being.

-Diversity in the workplace has never been such a hot issue as in the last decennial.
-People are not only bringing their talents and skills to work but also their lifestyle, religion, norms and values, gender, cultural background, race and ethnicity.
+Diversity in the workplace has never been such a hot issue as in the last decade.
+People are not only bringing their talents and skills to work, but also their lifestyle, religion, norms, values, gender, cultural background, race, and ethnicity.

-Managing diversity is a challenge managers and employees are constantly faced with.
+Managing diversity is a challenge managers and employees constantly face.
 People are not the same.
-Even though they want to be treated equally, it does not mean they want to be treated the same.
-This is not only within the company but also includes customers, providers and the general public.
+Even though people want to be treated equally, it does not mean they want to be treated the same.
+This is not only within the company, but also includes customers, providers, and the general public.

-Nowadays the current business environment is one of change in demographics, increase in globalization of businesses and a radical change in production, work, organization and competition.
-If enterprises wish to thrive in this global economy they need to better understand cultural diversity and how to manage it effectively.
+Nowadays, the current business environment is experiencing a change in demographics, an increase in the globalization of businesses, and a radical change in production, work organization, and competition.
+If enterprises wish to thrive in this global economy, they need to better understand cultural diversity and how to manage it effectively.

-Multi-cultural organizations that leverage on its diversity have a cost effective competitive edge: there is an increase in creativity, helps the organization to be more flexible to changes and it attracts a diversity of new customers.
+Multi-cultural organizations that leverage diversity have a cost-effective, competitive edge: there is an increase in creativity, the organization can be more flexible to changes, and it attracts a diversity of new customers.
 The one who understands the global market is the winner!

 Why is it so important to be aware of cultural differences?